emcbem/BoardGameStatTracker/README.md

 #### To-Do Items

 - [ ] Page to choose a random game from your favorites.
-- [ ] Stats for how well you play a game are in the specific game page
+- [ ] Page to play and instance of a game
-- [ ] Touch-ups

 #### Rubric Items Hit